 - By car: Cars enter through the Ronda Sur (A-395).
 Go to the Granada ring road (N-323/ A-44) heading south (Motril).
 When you have skirted the city you will see the direction Alhambra (Ronda Sur) to the parking lot of the monument where you can park your car.

 - Walking: Leaving the Plaza Nueva take the slope of Gomérez.
 When you reach the Puerta de las Granadas, turn left and continue to the Puerta de la Justicia, which serves as the entrance to the Alhambra.

 How long does it take to walk around the Alhambra?

-About 3 hours and 30 minutes queue at the entrance.
+About 3 hours with a 30 minute queue at the entrance.

-Other interesting places around the Alhambra: the viewpoint of San Nicolas
+Other interesting places around: the viewpoint of San Nicolás

-You may not know it but the sunset at the Alhambra in Granada is considered the most beautiful in Spain.
-It is best seen from the viewpoint of San Nicolas in the Albaicin neighborhood.
+You may not know it but the sunset of the Alhambra in Granada is considered the most beautiful in Spain.
+It is best seen from the San Nicolás viewpoint in the Albaicín neighborhood.

 Isabel's Traveller Tip

-During the visit you will walk a distance of about 3.5 km in total, so remember to wear comfortable shoes!
+During the visit you will walk a distance of about 3.5 km in total.
+Remember to wear comfortable shoes!